kentshenlim/CSS-common-feature/README.md

 Navigation panel with multiple links.
 The links will enlarge when hover over the link.
 Does not use transform.

-2. ## Vertical centering of a line of text, 02-textVerticalCenter
+2. <ins>Vertical centering of a line of text, 02-textVerticalCenter</ins>
     Vertical centering works for only one line of text but not more.

-3. ## Dynamic font-size with a minimum, 03-dynamicFontSize
+3. <ins>Dynamic font-size with a minimum, 03-dynamicFontSize</ins>
 Font-size that increases with viewport width, but with an optimal minimum of 12px.

-4. ## Manual aspect ratio, 04-manualAspectRatio
+4. <ins>Manual aspect ratio, 04-manualAspectRatio</ins>
 Use calc() to implement manual aspect ratio.